hazendaz/putty/README.md

-Putty Distro
+PuTTY Distro
 ------------

-This project redistributes putty for distribution using maven central.
+This project redistributes PuTTY for distribution using maven central.

-For more information on putty, please see [putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/)
+For more information on PuTTY, please see [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/)

 # Motivation #